-Situated between Dunfermline and Kincardine, Devilla Forest is home to plenty of red squirrels with its amazing Scots Pine trees.
-There is even a Red Squirrel Trail dedicated to these little creatures.
-They all must have been sleeping or just simply hiding from us as we didn’t manage to see any.
+They all must have been sleeping or just simply hiding from us, as we didn’t manage to see any.
 Our two-year-old Nephew was on a mission to see some of the red squirrels and even some black bears after watching them on TV the day before.
-We couldn’t possibly spoil his fun by telling him they don’t actually live in Scottish Forests and I’ve got to admit…it was kinda fun trying to find the black bears.
+We couldn’t possibly spoil his fun by telling him that black bears don’t live in Scottish forests, and I’ve got to admit, it was kind of fun trying to find the black bears.

 Although we only managed to see one loch during our walk, there are four lochs throughout Devilla Forest.
-We got to see lots of Dragonflies swooping around the loch, but unfortunately none of the otters that habitat around that area.
-I had never seen Dragonflies before, but I was shocked at how big they actually were.
+We got to see lots of dragonflies swooping around the loch, but unfortunately none of the otters that habitat around that area.

-I was intrigued to discover that Devilla Forest has an interesting history that includes the grave of three children who died from plague in 1645 and indications of a explosives research station from the Second World War.
-You can also find a carving made from the apron strings of a witch.
-Now I know this, I hope I never get lost in Devilla Forest at night.
+I discovered that Devilla Forest has an interesting history, which includes the grave of three children who died from the plague in 1645.
+There are also indications of an explosives research station from the Second World War.
+In addition, you can find a carving made from the apron strings of a witch.
+Now that I know this, I hope that I never get lost in Devilla Forest at night.

 We even picked some delicious berries, as you can see from my nephew’s stained hands.
 They were so good!

 Final Thoughts on Devilla Forest Red Squirrel Trail

 Overall, the Devilla Forest Red Squirrel Trail is a fantastic choice for anyone looking to enjoy a peaceful and accessible walk in nature.

 I’d love to hear from you.
 Have you tried the Devilla Forest Red Squirrel Trail?
 Or let me know if you have a favourite wheelchair accessible walk in Scotland.